Inverse type II seesaw mechanism and its signature at the LHC and ILC: Spectrum of scalars

 where $G^{+}$ is the Goldstone boson eaten by the SM charged gauge bosons, $W^\pm$, while $H^\pm $ are massive scalars remaining in the spectrum.
 The mixing mass matrix for $\delta^\pm$ and $\phi^\pm$ is the same one that appears in Eq.~(\ref{mixscalars}).
 Thus, the singly charged scalars decouple too.

 In regard to the doubly charged scalars, $\delta^{\pm\pm}$, we obtain the following expression for its mass in the limit $v_{\phi}\ggg \mu , v_{\Delta} $,

-It is noticeable that in both, the type II seesaw and the ISS2 mechanisms, the new scalars composing the triplet $\Delta$ decouple from the SM scalars.
+All this review has the intention of recalling the noticeable fact that in the ISSII mechanisms, the new scalars composing the triplet $\Delta$ decouple from the SM scalars.
 In other words, we have the Englert-Brout-Higgs boson, $h^0$, and the new massive scalars, $H^0$, $A^0$, $H^\pm$ and $\delta^{\pm\pm}$, all decoupled in the particle spectrum.
-The difference is that in the ISS2 mechanism, $v_\Delta$ around eV requires $M_\Delta$ at TeV scale.
+The difference is that in the ISSII mechanism, $v_\Delta$ around eV requires $M_\Delta$ at most at TeV scale.
 The degeneracy among $H^+$ and $\delta^{++}$ is a consequence of taking $v_\Delta$ at eV scale.

+However, because of the decoupling of the new scalar from the standard ones, they do not couple with quarks.
+Thus their probe at the LHC is prompted by their couplings with the gauge bosons.
+For this case, as we said before, the probe at the LHC is favored only for $v_\Delta \geq 10^{-4}$ GeV, which is not the case of the ISSII mechanism.

-With such mass scale, the new scalars may be probed at LHC or ILC, but before discussing this we first delve into the constraints coming from the rare decay $\mu \rightarrow e\gamma$, which must impose some restriction to the parameter space we are interested in.
+We argue in this work that the fairest place to probe for the ISSII mechanism is at the ILC, but before discussing this we first delve into the constraints coming from the rare decay $\mu \rightarrow e\gamma$, which must impose some restriction to the parameter space we are interested in.